 Wall Point Road starts at the parking area and climbs through attractive oak-dotted grasslands.
 Unusually for Mount Diablo, the land for the first half-mile or so is grazed by cows.

-After passing through a gate that marks the boundary of the grazed land, the trail climbs out of the oaks and into less attractive chaparral.
+After passing through a gate that marks the boundary of the grazed land, the trail passes through a grove of blue oaks before climbing into less attractive chaparral.
 The trail undulates up and down, but mostly up, along a ridge top with increasingly scenic views of the tony Blackhawk area, Danville, and the San Ramon Valley.
 The trail gets better after Wall Point (which is not marked) because the chaparral is broken up with stretches of oak grassland, but it continues to climb.

 As the trail approaches the Rock City area, a large rock formation comes into view.
-Take the Summit Trail, which is a single track trail that descends through a narrow tunnel carved into dense, 12-foot-tall chaparral.
-Poison oak overhangs the narrow trail, but the trail is well-used and it’s generally easy to avoid the poison oak, but you have to be on the lookout for it.
+Take the Summit Trail, which is a singletrack trail that descends through a narrow tunnel carved into dense, 12-foot-tall chaparral.
+Poison oak overhangs the narrow trail, but the trail is well-used and it’s generally easy to avoid the poison oak if you’re on the lookout for it.

 An unmarked, poison oak-infested trail to your left leads to the large rock formation that you saw earlier; there’s a stairway to the top of the formation.
 It’s kind of fun but not especially scenic.

 The chaparral begins to open up and gives way to an oak woodland just as the singletrack ends at the Live Oak Campground.
-Turn right onto the campground road and walk a short distance to a dirt road, which is the continuation of the Summit Trail.
+Turn right onto the campground road and walk a few yards to a dirt road, which is the continuation of the Summit Trail.

 The trail descends through a small valley densely wooded with oaks.
 Near the bottom of the trail, the woodland gets much more lush and attractive.